normanzb/aem-sync/README.md

 ## Known issues

-1. Property type is omitted when updating property as underlining API doesn't support setting propoerty type.
+1. Property type is omitted when updating property as underlying API doesn't support setting propoerty type.
 2. Conflict error will be thrown when setting existing node with a new cq:primaryType, you need to delete the node manually in order for aem-watch to recreate it with new primaryType. aem-watch will not delete the node automatically for you now as it requires re-uploading child nodes of newly created node which is un-intuitive.